Thascalos/faceRecognitionBundle/README.md

 #### 4. detectFacesFromWebcam.py
 After all the steps, you can run this script to test you computed model.
-New window will be opened with feed from your webcam and if human face or faces are presented in the feed, square (if face detection algorithm is working) will be drawn around them with addition information from sqlite database.
+New window will be opened with feed from your webcam and if human face or faces are presented in the feed, square (if face detection algorithm is working) will be drawn around them with additional information from sqlite database.

 ### DB structure
-In this sample, sqlite database, that named **FacesDB.db**, is used.
-Just one table are enough:
+Structure of the table People from sqlite database: **FacesDB.db**:

 | NAME | TYPE |
 | ------ | ------ |